 In the fall of 1933 a Department of Circulating Exhibitions was organized.
-The Film Library of the Museum was founded in May, 1935, and, because there was not enough room in the West 53rd Street building occupied a suite of offices at 485 Madison Avenue.
-From 1935 on, various other departments including Membership, Publications, Photography, Exhibitions, Industrial Design, were established, although activities relating to most of them had existed since the early days of the Museum.
-The Educational Project was begun in 1937 and the pance Archives established in March, 1940 and later changed to the pepartment of Theatre Arts.
+The Film Library of the Museum was founded in May, 1935 and, because there was not enough room in the West 53rd Street building, occupied a suite of offices at 485 Madison Avenue.
+From 1935 on, various other departments including Membership, Publications, Photography, Exhibitions, Industrial Design, were established, although activities relating to most of them had existed since the earth days of the Museum.
+The Educational Program was begun in 1937 and the Dance Archives established in March, 1940 and later changed to the Department of Theatre Arts.

-A few statistics may indicate the Museum's growth and accomplishments; the Museum has held 339 exhibitions in New York and published 121 books of which 455,000 copies have been sold exclusive of the 240,000 copies distributed to its 13,431 members.
-The Library has more than 13,000 volumes and more than 11,500 slides.
-The Circulating Exhibitions Department has arranged 4,000 showings of its exhibitions in the United States and abroad, and has at present a program of approximately 116 exhibitions, with 805 bookings during the past year, including 77 foreign showings.
-Since 1931, 324 individual exhibitions have been circulated.
+A few statistics may indicate the Museum's growth and accomplishments; the Museum has held 354 exhibitions in New York and published 146 books of which 567,801 copies have been sold exclusive of the 253,718 copies distributed to its 11,199 members.
+The Library has approximately 15,000 volumes and approximately 13,000 slides.
+The Circulating Exhibitions Department has arranged 4,810 showings of its exhibitions in the United States and abroad, and has at present a program of approximately 104 exhibitions, with 752 bookings during the past year, including 60 foreign showings.
+Since 1931, 356 individual exhibitions have been circulated.

-The Film Library has acquired 18,000,000 feet of film, which would take approximately 3,300 hours to run, or 408 eight-hour days of continuous projection.
+The Film Library has acquired 18,000,000 feet of film, which would talke approximately 3,300 hours to run, or 408 eight-hour days of continuous projection.
 From these archives numerous programs have been made up in series or separately for showing at the Museum and for circulation to other non-commercial institutions throughout the country.
 In addition to the daily programs at the Museum itself, 850 other groups or organizations have shown its films.
 Of these, 475 have used the Museum programs regularly, the rest occasionally.
-Users include 70 universities and 95 colleges, museums, churches, libraries, hospitals and prisons - institutions as varied as the International Ladies' Garment Workers Union, Yale University School of Fine Arts, Cornell University, and the University of Mexico.
+Users include 70 universities and 95 colleges, museums, churches, libraries, hospitals and prisons-institutions as varied as the International Ladies!
+Garment Workers Union, Yale University School of Fine Arts, Cornell University, and the University of Mexico.

-The Museum's exhibitions fall into four categories: 1) oneman shows; 2) exhibitions devoted to a particular modern movement; 3) survey exhibitions; 4) public affairs exhibitions.
+The Museum's exhibitions fall into four categories: 1) oneman shows; 2) exhibitions devoted to a particular modern movement;

+3) survey exhibitions; 4) public affairs exhibitions.
 Art In Progress, held in the summer of 1944, was the Museum's third general survey of the living arts and cross section of its own activities.
 The other two were the fifth anniversary exhibition Modern Works of Art in 1934, and the tenth anniversary exhibition Art in Our Time held in May, 1939 at the opening of the Museum's permanent home at 11 West 53rd Street, to which the Museum moved after a two-year sojourn in the Time-Life building in Rockefeller Center.

-The Museum of Modern Art has been visited by approximately 4,500,000 persons in the seventeen years of its existence.
-The high-est attendance for any single exhibition in the old building on West

-53rd Street was the van Gogh exhibition: 142,341, an average of 1,452 per day.
+The Museum of Modern Art has been visited by approximately 5,000,000 persons in the eighteen years of its existence.
+The highest attendance for any single exhibition in the old building on West 53rd Street was the van Gogh exhibition: 142,341, an average of 1,452 per day.
 The attendance in other cities throughout the country plus that in New York totaled 886,631.
-In the present building the highest attendance for any exhibition was 290,888 for Italian Masters, an average of 3,931 per day.
+In the present building the highest attendance for any exhibition was 290,888 for Italian Masters an average of 3,931 per day.